University of Auckland logo

 Watch this video of a recorded drop-in session, held in 2020, which demonstrates the settings in Canvas that enable Group Sets within SpeedGrader.

 Video – Chun Li demonstrates student groups in SpeedGrader.
-Opens in Panopto (UoA login required).
+Opens in Panopto.
+Sign in to watch the video with your University of Auckland credentials.

 Using multiple markers to grade specific questions across multiple submissions